 When preparing to move across the country, there are a number of obvious and not so obvious things to consider.
-Not only is moving across the country a job unto itself, it is expensive, time-consuming and stressful.
+Not only is moving across the country a job unto itself, but it is also expensive, time-consuming, and stressful.
 Below is a list of important items to place at the forefront of your agenda if you are considering moving cross-country:

 Only take what is necessary